EBW (rail company): IFE

 engineering firm - specialising in railway construction including catenary.

 IAS

 IAS GmbH was a maintenance company, providing services such as trackside vegetation management as well as landscape gardening.

 VE-log

-VE-log GmbH employsd approximately 60 people in the areas of land management, bulk materials and transportation, including recycling.
+VE-log GmbH employed approximately 60 people in the areas of land management, bulk materials and transportation, including recycling.
 Road transportation logistics is also performed by this company.

 Rolling stock

 Locomotives

 EBW operated a number of rebuilt, former Deutsche Bahn locomotives.